anreitersimon/project-manager/Example/Example.md

 ```

-XCProjectManager will generate the following files
+XCProjectManager will generate the following files (if not already present):

 ```
 |____Example.xcworkspace